isomerpages/moe-deyisec/_cca/Sports and Clubs/Basketball (Girls).md

 third_nav_title: Sports and Clubs
 variant: tiptap
 ---
-<p>The Basketball Co-Curricular Activity (CCA) at our school is a dynamic
+<p>The Basketball CCA at our school is a dynamic program that nurtures students
-program that nurtures students over a transformative four-year journey.
+over a transformative four-year journey.
 From their initial introduction to the court as freshmen, students are immersed in the foundational techniques of basketball, including dribbling, shooting, passing, and strategic gameplay.
-The programme is meticulously structured to infuse the core values of Dedication, Discipline, Determination, and Diligence into every practice and game.
+The programme is structured to infuse the core values of Dedication, Determination, Diligence, and Discipline into every practice and game.
 Coaches are not just instructors but mentors who guide each player with individualized attention, ensuring that the principles of integrity and care are woven into the fabric of their athletic education.</p>
 <p>As student-athletes ascend through the program, they are continually challenged
 to expand their skills and embrace leadership roles.
 The basketball CCA offers a comprehensive experience that transcends traditional sports training.